Add to favorites

 - IAP - Beakguard, to protect the birds against the wrong enemy

-With this, I decided to focus now on getting sound effects.
+With this, I decided to focus now on getting sound effects for Fungry Birds.
 One of the main USP of the game was to create a good crunchy eating experience.
 Along with a particle effect, I needed good sound effect as well, I got a sound artist from online gig website to give around 15 sound effects of eating.
 And I used them randomly while eating the enemies.
 Also, the background music was generously allowed to be used by Shri Kulkarni.
 So thanks to him!

 So when I did some playtesting, I got the following feedback